USS Otsego (1863): Service history

 When Lt.
 Cushing returned from his bold raid which destroyed the dreaded Southern ram on the night of 27–28 October, Otsego, in a group of Union ships under Comdr.
-Macomb ascended the Roanoke River and attacked Plymouth, North Carolina forcing it to surrender after a bitter fight, 1 November.
+William H. Macomb ascended the Roanoke River and attacked Plymouth, North Carolina forcing it to surrender after a bitter fight, 1 November.
 The Federal forces took 37 prisoners, 22 cannon, vast stores, 200 stands of arms, and the hulk of sunken but still important Albemarle.
 For more than a month thereafter, Otsego performed reconnaissance and mop up work up the Roanoke River.
 On 9 December she struck two torpedoes (mines) in quick succession and sank in that river near Jamesville, North Carolina.